 Community colleges’ wholehearted embrace of Guided Pathway reform has brought a much-needed institution-wide approach to student success for all students.
 Community college leaders and staff exude a willingness to disrupt outdated program pathways, pedagogy, policies, and procedures for their students.

 An equity-based approach requires fundamental changes in the “way we always do things” and intersects across race, gender, and income lines.
 This approach can shed light on the structural and systemic approaches that have hindered the progress of Native, black, and Latinx students.
-At community colleges that meant providing flexible courses offerings, online student services, and emergency aid grants.
+At community colleges that meant providing flexible course offerings, online student services, and emergency aid grants.
 Community colleges continue to evolve with their diverse student populations and show us that all students can succeed in the right environment with the right supports.

 Institutions need a mindset change to create a culture of education equity.
 They need to move away from viewing underserved students as problems to fix and move towards viewing them as learners to cultivate.
 Administrators, faculty, and staff also need to use data and focus groups to reckon with the ways they may be limiting the success of students in their departments and offices.
-Lastly, college leadership must infuse race appropriate approaches into every aspect of their institution through their strategic plan.
+Lastly, college leaders must infuse race appropriate approaches into every aspect of their institution through their strategic plan.
 This includes hiring, promotion, and tenure policies that supplement the role of diversity statements.
 They also need to change what occurs in our classrooms to ensure our students are equipped to work in a diverse workforce—in part because they are taught by equity-minded practitioners.

 The critical elements colleges need to address equity

 Colleges need three elements to close equity gaps at scale.
-They need deeply committed leaders who know how to manage change with equity mindedness.
+They need deeply committed leaders who know how to manage change with equity-mindedness.
 They need to deploy, at scale and with fidelity, proven best practices and policies for student success.
 And they need to deploy technology to uncover areas of friction and to sustain the changes that advance equity goals.

 Through the Moon Shot for Equity initiative, EAB is partnering with other national experts, philanthropies, and corporate employers to provide select regional ecosystems of two- and four-year institutions with the consulting and technological tools necessary to eliminate equity gaps by 2030.
 Measured and evaluated in all aspects through an equity lens, this initiative involves the collective implementation of cohesive best practices, policies, and technologies to deliver more college graduates, in less time, for less money, and with better career outcomes.
 It’s an unprecedented partnership to leverage the expertise of both the private and public sectors to close equity gaps within institutions and across entire regions.